MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 }
 ```

-If you want to know about all orders that are created, you could do the following:
+Simply,if you want to know about all orders that are created, you could do the following:

 ```
 type Subscription {